-I’m so excited to share one our favorite salads; the harvest salad.
+I’m so excited to share one our favorite salads; the harvest salad, including exactly how to make your own copycat sweetgreen version right at home.

 It’s kind of amazing how a few simple ingredients can completely transform an ordinary salad.
 I actually think my husband loves this harvest salad (and that’s a bold claim when it comes to salad), because it resembles an actual meal.
 Full of amazing harvest-y ingredients like kale (yeah, not his favorite, but I can totally get away with it in THIS salad!), apples, roasted sweet potatoes, wild rice, white cheddar cheese (though you can use goat cheese as well), toasted almonds, and shredded chicken, it’s all so, so good.